-- 105. The ISA (UK) provides guidance47 on the factors that may indicate that lesser amounts than materiality could reasonably be expected to influence the economic decisions of users and which may result in different materiality considerations being applied to particular classes of transactions, account balances, or disclosures in the financial statements. - 106.
-Any breaches of the terms of trusts relating to restricted funds which come to the auditor's attention in the course of its work, regardless of materiality to the financial statements as a whole, need to be considered in terms of their significance to the auditor's report on the financial statements and brought to the attention of trustees, as a failure on the trustees' part to comply with the terms of trusts may place them in breach of their responsibilities. - 107.
-The auditor also considers the disclosure of restricted funds which are subject to specific trusts as to their application, paying particular attention to: - Any funds that are in deficit. - Any income funds which are held in illiquid assets (including inter-fund loans) thereby preventing application of the fund. - Any expenditure of the capital of a permanently endowed fund.
+- 104. Many charities receive funds which are subject to restrictions.
+In some cases, these must be reported separately in accordance with the Charities SORP.
+There is no presumption that the auditor will set a different monetary materiality level for such funds. - 105.
+The ISA (UK) provides guidance on the factors that may indicate that lesser amounts than materiality could reasonably be expected to influence the economic decisions of users and which may result in different materiality considerations being applied to particular classes of transactions, account balances, or disclosures in the financial statements. - 106.
+Any breaches of the terms of trusts relating to restricted funds which come to the auditor's attention in the course of the audit, regardless of materiality to the financial statements as a whole, need to be considered in terms of their significance to the auditor's report on the financial statements and brought to the attention of trustees, as a failure on the trustees' part to comply with the terms of trusts may place them in breach of their responsibilities. - 107.
+In this context, the auditor also considers the disclosure of restricted funds which are subject to specific trusts as to their application, paying particular attention to: - Any funds that are in deficit. - Any income funds which are held in illiquid assets (including inter-fund loans) thereby preventing application of the fund. - Any expenditure of the capital of a permanently endowed fund.